amashhour1974/WeTransfer/README.md

 ```

-* Open up a terminal and run the following commands using ipyhton
+* Now make successive calls to the faulty endpoint.

     - After the first five callls to the faulty_endpoint, the next call(Line 12) will not make an api-request to the flask server instead it will raise an Exception, mentioning to retry after a specified number of secs.